programming-vasilis-48/ergani-tauri/README.md

 ## Configuration

-The application stores configuration data in the following locations:
+The application stores configuration data in the following location:

-- Windows: `%APPDATA%\ergani-schedule-manager\config.json`
+- `%APPDATA%\ergani-schedule-manager\config.json`
-- macOS: `~/Library/Application Support/ergani-schedule-manager/config.json`
-- Linux: `~/.config/ergani-schedule-manager/config.json`

 ## Contributing